Villanova-AI/villanova_developers/docs/villanova10/docs/consume/entando-apis.md

 ---
 sidebarDepth: 2
 ---
-# Accessing Entando APIs
+# Accessing Villanova APIs

-Entando includes the Swagger UI for API access in a quickstart environment.
+Villanova includes the Swagger UI for API access in a quickstart environment.
 This document presents an overview, and instructions on how to enable and utilize the interface.

 ## APIs Overview
-The Entando App Engine uses REST APIs to enact all the functionality inside the App Builder.
+The Villanova App Engine uses REST APIs to enact all the functionality inside the App Builder.
 For example, APIs are used to add widgets to a page or create components like pages and page templates.
 APIs can also be used to support automation, testing, and integration with external systems.

 ## API Structure
 All the APIs share a common top-level structure.
 Each response contains a top level entry for `errors`, `metadata`, and `payload`.